KDE/documentation-develop-kde-org/content/docs/getting-started/main_window.md

 This tutorial carries on from [First Program Tutorial](../hello_world) and will introduce the [KXmlGuiWindow](docs:kxmlgui;KXmlGuiWindow) class.

-In the previous tutorial, the program caused a dialog box to pop up but we're going to take steps towards a functioning application.
+In the previous tutorial, the program caused a dialog box to pop up.
+Now we're going to take steps towards creating a functioning application with a more advanced window structure.

 ![](result.png)